jp-polito/SatNOGS-Rotator-Parts-.STL/README.md

-To assemble your Rotator you need to print these parts:
+To assembly your Rotator you need to print these parts:
  * 2 - C1040-1_encoder_gear-Chamfer001.stl
  * 2 - C1030-1_motor_mount-BodyFillet003.stl
  * 2 - axis_gear-Fillet.stl